Haplogroup L2: Haplogroup L2a1c1

 L2a1c2 is a branch of L2a1c1.
 Originating in north Africa, primarily observed in north African Jews and other north Africans.
 Branches also present in Latin America and West Africa, due to north African admixture.

 Haplogroup L2a1d

 L2a1d is defined by the mutations T5196C, T9530C, T11386C, A12612G, and C13934T.
 It has been found in the United Arab Emirates and Kuwait Also L2a1d is found in Benin.

 Haplogroup L2a1d1

 L2a1d1 is an Eastern African branch that has been identified in populations in Somalia and Sudan.
 L2a1d1 has also been found in Ethiopia and Egypt.

 Haplogroup L2a1d2

 L2a1d2 is associated with Sub-Saharan Africa, including southern Africa (Mozambique, Mbunda people and Bemba people in Zambia, Khoisan peoples including Tshwa San).

 Haplogroup L2a1e

 L2a1e is defined by the mutations C3495A, G8790A, and G12630A.
 It has been found in Brazil, Grenada, and among African Americans.

 Haplogroup L2a1e1

-L2a1e1 has been found around the Americas in Brazil.
-It is also found in Nigeria, Caribbean populations of West African descent (Jamaica, Dominica, and Barbados), and among African Americans.
+L2a1e1 has been found around the Americas in Brazil, Caribbean populations of West African descent (Jamaica, Dominica, and Barbados), and among African Americans.